picatz/skynet/development_box/README.md

 ## Create `skynet` AWS Identity and Access Management Group

-Login to `AWS` and then go to the `Identity and Access Management Console`(https://console.aws.amazon.com/iam/home).
+Login to `AWS` and then go to the [`Identity and Access Management Console`](https://console.aws.amazon.com/iam/home).
 You will probably see that you have nothng setup there yet:

 ![nothing_there](https://i.imgur.com/exdGOYx.png)